July 22 - July 29, 2023

 The Nebraska Extension Special Agronomy Project gives 4-H members an opportunity to experience a crop that is grown, was grown or has the potential to be grown in Nebraska.
 Youth participate by receiving seed and resources to grow the crop, research traits of the crop and determine the viability of that crop in the part of the state they live.
 The project allows 4-H members interested in agronomy to grow something fun, new, and different.

 Youth should enroll for the Special Agronomy Project through 4-H Online.
-Once enrolled in 4-H Online, youth are to call their local office to sign up for the project (order the seeds).
-By enrolling through 4-H Online, youth will have access to the folder with the educational materials including the growing newsletter & evaluation.
+Once enrolled through 4-H Online, youth are then to call their local office to let them know they enrolled for the project.

 County Fair Animal Ownership Affidavits